Folawalker/Blood-Group-Distribution-Analysis/README.md

 - Contributions

 # Project Overview
-The main purpose of this analysis is to help determine the most effective advertisement channels after the completion of a campaign.
-This is supposed to help make more effective targeted ads next time.
+The main aim of this analysis is to explore the distribution of blood groups across the world, variations within continents and regions.
+And also to explore whether geographic blood type data can support smarter, data-driven decisions in healthcare logistics.

 # Dataset
 - `Country`: Country in view